nats-io/prometheus-nats-exporter/README.md

 ```

 # Run
-Start prometheus-nats-exporter pointed to the varz metrics endpoints of NATS servers
+Start the prometheus-nats-exporter executable, and poll the varz metrics endpoints of NATS servers
-with monitoring ports: localhost:5555 and localhost:5656
+located at localhost:5555 and localhost:5656
 ``` bash
 prometheus-nats-exporter -varz "http://localhost:5555" "http://localhost:5656"
 ```